sungnga/react-ecommerce/react-frontend/README.md

   - Write an orderById middleware method that finds an order by id in the Order model and returns order's product name and price to the request object
     - This method receives the id from the route parameter as an argument
     - Use .findById() method on Order model and pass in the id
-    - If it finds the order, pouplate the product name and price.
+    - If it finds the order, populate the product name and price.
 Note that the order may contain multiple products in the products array.
 Use `products.product` to access each product
     - Then use the .exec() method to handle the callback
     - In the callback, we'll get back either an error or the order
     - If we get back the order, make the order available in the request object